bokand/bokand.github.io/web_viewports_explainer.md

 how browsers implement these definitions.
 My intent is to make this a live document, constantly refreshed to reflect the current state of the world.

-All sizes in this document are, unless otherwise noted, are in CSS pixels.
+All sizes in this document are, unless otherwise noted, in CSS pixels.
 (i.e. when you zoom in, the size of a CSS pixel increases)

 If it's not already clear, this document is _non-normative_.
 Grain of salt and all that...